josevjunior/simplejdbc/README.md

     setSalary => SALARY
     setBirthday => BIRTHDAY

 The type will be inferred too.
-So using a method with different from the column can result in a exception being thrown
+So using a method with different type of the column may result in a exception being thrown